lassesuomela/webasto-backend/README.md

 Notes:
  - Nginx is configured to only allow request from cloudflares ip addresses.
- - ./cloudflare.sh adds exception for cloudflares ip addresses to http and https ports
+ - `./cloudflare.sh` adds exception for cloudflares ip addresses to http and https ports

 These steps are required to do:
-1. Run `npm install` to install dependencies
+1. Run `npm i` to install dependencies
-2. Hash a secret key with bcrypt
+2. Hash a secret key with bcrypt or just type something
-3. MySQL server with webasto database provided in the sql file
 4. Create and edit **.env** file
 5. Run `npm start`